 While EAPs and FPPs are required by law, DR and BC plans are not for the majority of employers.
 That said, DR and BC plans are smart best practices for any employer.
 Emergencies often require a long recovery period-from one day to many months-that could require employee counseling, facility repair, reconstruction and moving to a second site.
 This requires the DR and BC plans necessary to recover once the "hot" tactical trauma to personnel and facility are concluded.

 The importance of DR and BC plans is recognized by the national standard, NFPA 1600.
-Here's how the standard defines these different plans:
+Here's how the standard defines these different plans (see Figure 1: Crisis Plans Defined):